Nabeel042-cmd/Interactive_Weather_App_Web_Application/README.md

 ## About

 WeatherVista is the result of a passion for creating user-friendly applications that empower individuals to make informed decisions.
-Inspired by a love for technology and the desire to simplify weather information, Mohammad Wasim Tikki set out to develop a weather app that seamlessly integrates accuracy with an engaging user experience.
-Join us in exploring the world of WeatherVista!
+Inspired by a love for technology and the desire to simplify weather information.